-“Help! and “Ticket To Ride” were both available on 45’s.
+“Help!“ and “Ticket To Ride” were both available on 45’s.
 Let’s not forget they used “Dizzy Miss Lizzy” to fill out side two.
 Why was this track recorded?
-Well, in May, 1965, the band went into the studio to record two Larry Williams tunes specifically for the Capitol US album “Beatles VI”.
-Since “If You Got Trouble”, “Wait” and “That Means A lot” were not worthy of release, plus “Yes It Is” and “I’m Down” were both banished to “flip side status”, “Dizzy Miss Lizzy” conveniently filled that last void on the UK LP.
+Well, in May, 1965, the band went into the studio to record two Larry Williams tunes specifically for that dreaded Capitol US album “Beatles VI”.
+Since “If You Got Trouble”, “Wait” and “That Means A lot” were deemed not worthy of release, plus “Yes It Is” and “I’m Down” were both banished to “flip side status”, “Dizzy Miss Lizzy” conveniently filled that last void on the UK LP.

 We’ll talk about the other song, “Bad Boy”, soon enough.

 Had Capitol Records not requested those two extra tracks, one can’t help but wonder what the band would’ve conjured up to fill out side two of this UK LP.